RolandPheasant/DynamicData.ReactiveUI/README.md

 					.DisposeMany()
 					.Subscribe()
 ```
 As ```somedynamicdatasource``` changes the results are filtered by live trades, transformed into a proxy, put into a sort order and  the reactive list will exactly reflect all this.
-When a tradeproxy is removed from the observable it is disposed.
+When a tradeproxy is removed from the observable it is disposed and when  ```myoperation``` is disposed, all trade proxys are disposed.

 That was easy yet powerful.